V3NCO/nixos-config/README.md

 > because you are gonna need to modify a bunch of stuff that is
 > probably written very badly.

-Uses Niri and uuh thats about it I just started getting into nix 3 days ago
+Uses Niri and uuh thats about it I just started getting into nix and nixos so i dont have anything cool to show you (maybe later ?)

 Used some things from:
 https://github.com/pabloagn/rhodium/